jakubgiminski/fonter/README.md

 # Fonter

 Fonter is a React app for testing font pairings in realistic content layouts.
-It lets you shuffle through the enitre google font library (1900+ fonts).
+It lets you shuffle through the entire google font library (1900+ fonts).

 <table>
   <tr>